- A multimedia system integrates text, images, sound, video, and interactive elements to convey information effectively and engagingly.

 - Update and reuse: Digital content can be easily edited and distributed, allowing information to be kept up-to-date.

-These benefits explain why multimedia is so present in education, professional training, scientific dissemination, health, industry and entertainment..
+These benefits explain why multimedia is so prevalent in education, vocational training, scientific dissemination, healthcare, industry, and entertainment.

 Disadvantages and challenges of multimedia systems

-Despite their many advantages, multimedia systems also present certain challenges and drawbacks that are important to recognize..
-Among them:
+Despite their many advantages, multimedia systems also present certain challenges and drawbacks that are important to acknowledge .
+These include:

 - Learning curve: Users may need time to become familiar with more complex or advanced systems.